BIGJRA/BIGJRA.github.io/rejuv.md

 ## Right East Gearen City - EGear2

-You’ll see grass around this part of the city too, with more Pokémon.
+You’ll see grass around this part of the city too, with more Pokemon.

 Right East Gearen City